admirestator/oipmsg/README.md

 Open IP Messenger
 =================
-An open source client using ipmsg protocol with Qt.
+An open source, portable client using ipmsg protocol with pure Qt.
 Create at 2012-10-26.

 Author